kaist-cp/relaxed-memory-separation-logic/README.md

 # A Proof Recipe for Linearizability in Relaxed Memory Separation Logic (COQ DEVELOPMENT)

-This is the formalization for the paper "A Proof Recipe for Linearizability in Relaxed Memory Separation Logic".
+This is the formalization for the paper "A Proof Recipe for Linearizability in Relaxed Memory Separation Logic," done on top of [iRC11] relaxed memory separation logic.

 > Sunho Park, Jaewoo Kim, Ike Mulder, Jaehwang Jung, Janggun Lee, Robbert Krebbers, and Jeehoon Kang.
 2024.
 A Proof Recipe for Linearizability in Relaxed Memory Separation Logic.
 Proc.
 ACM Program.
 Lang.
 8, PLDI, Article 154 (June 2024), 24 pages. https://doi.org/10.1145/3656384